 The deiodinase system is capable of handling certain types of bumps in the road, but obviously not huge vehicle-sized potholes (a severe lack, like extreme hypothyroidism) or vehicle-sized obstacles (like extreme hyperthyroidism).

 In the bumpy terrain between extremes, you can navigate by changing gears, going faster or slower, turning right or left.
 The vehicle is maneuverable because the steering wheel can move independently of the brake and gas pedal.

-This principle was exemplified in a study of rats with induced subclinical hypothyroidism who were treated with T4 hormone:
+This principle of DIO independence was exemplified in a study of rats with induced subclinical hypothyroidism who were treated with T4 hormone:

 Oliveira’s particular way of inducing a disorder and choosing an intervention altered all three deiodinases in various tissues, and the alterations in D2, D1, and D3 went in diverse directions.

-- Finally, the DIO3 gene expression varied based on the specific T3 needs of each tissue.
+- Finally, the DIO3 gene expression varied by location based on the specific T3 needs of each tissue.
 D3 would become more active in any tissues with excess T3 or T4.